RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/webhooks/Webhooks-setup.md

 A webhook is a web callback by which Trados Cloud Platform notifies an external application when a specific event occurs in a specific account in Trados Cloud Platform.
 You can subscribe to events by registering webhooks from within the Trados UI.

-> [!NOTE]
+## Event Ordering

-> When integrating with our webhook service, please be aware that we cannot guarantee the order of webhook event deliveries.
-This means that notifications may arrive out of sequence, and consumers should not rely on receiving messages in a specific order.
-Instead, make use of the `timestamp` field to determine the event generation time.
+When integrating with our webhook service, please be aware that **we cannot guarantee the order of webhook event deliveries**.
+Notifications may arrive out of sequence, and consumers should not rely on receiving messages in a specific order.
+This is due to the following reasons:

+- Webhooks are sent in parallel for performance reasons
+- If your endpoint is temporarily unavailable, messages will be retried later (see [Retry policies](#retry-policies))
+- Network conditions and other factors can affect delivery timing

+**Recommended approach:** Each webhook payload includes a `timestamp` field representing the actual moment when the event occurred (not when the webhook was sent).
+Use this timestamp to:

+1. Determine the correct chronological order of events
+2. Implement idempotent processing by tracking the last processed timestamp per entity
+3. Ignore webhooks for an entity if they have an older timestamp than the last successfully processed event for that entity

+This pattern ensures your integration handles events correctly regardless of delivery order.

 ## Subscribe to Webhook events